x-atlas-consortia/data-submission-guide/Section3.md

 |&nbsp; d.
 Hover over **Download** button | &nbsp; &nbsp;  • _Hover_ the mouse cursor over the **Download** button <br> &nbsp; &nbsp;  • Then select **TSV format**|
 | &nbsp; e.
 Validate more templates? | Repeat steps **a - d** (above) to validate additional metadata spreadsheets.|
 |&nbsp; f.
 Upload validated TSVs | For HuBMAP: <br> Send validated (organ or sample) metadata TSV files to the [HuBMAP Helpdesk](mailto:help@hubmapconsortium.org) <br>where they can manually validate and upload the files.<br> For SenNet: <br> Use the _Upload Metadata_ dropdown from the _Navigation Bar_ in the [SenNet Data Sharing portal](https://data.sennetconsortium.org/search), <br> selecting the type of metadata: (_Mouse_ or _Organ, Block, Section,_ or _Suspension_ — sample types).|

-**NOTE:** To learn more about metadata validation, see also the <a href="https://docs.google.com/document/d/1lfgiDGbyO4K4Hz1FMsJjmJd9RdwjShtJqFYNwKpbcZY/edit#heading=h.d6xf2xeysl78">Metadata Validation Workflow</a>.